vladikko/zahlwort2num.NET/README.md

 ```

 # Thanks
-- @warichet for addressing the problem and creating the original Python package
+- @Wortmeister-HQ for addressing the problem and creating the original Python package
 - ...and to anyone who uses this package ;-)